 - Prepare the Five Year Consolidated Plan and Strategy and the One Year Action Plan

-- Prepare meeting materials and Conduct Monthly Meetings and Public Hearings for the Citizen Advisory Committee.
+- Prepare meeting materials and serves as a liaison for the 12 member Citizen Advisory Committee.

-- Review proposals submitted by Department Heads and Public Service Agencies requesting funds
+- Review proposals submitted by Department Heads and Public Agencies requesting funds

 - Prepare applications to solicit funding from state, federal government and/or private agencies.